 How much weight should I use for kettlebell swings?

 A little bit of trial and error — as long as your trial doesn’t involve starting with the heaviest weight possible — never hurt anyone.
-When you’re first learning to swing, try for 10% of your 1RM deadlift.
+When you’re first learning to swing, try for 10 percent of your one-rep max deadlift.
 So if your max deadlift is 300 pounds, start experimenting with a 30-pound bell.
-This will likely feel pretty easy at first, but you’ll want to learn the movement perfectly before cranking up the weight.
+This may feel pretty easy at first, but you’ll want to learn the movement perfectly before cranking up the weight.
 Once you can do 15 reps with perfect form, consider moving up in load.

 Featured Image: BarBend